kubewarden/docs/docs/writing-policies/go/07-automate.md

 - Push the policy to an Open Container Initiative (OCI) registry
 - Create a new GitHub Release

-To enable the job, rename it to `ci.yml` and change the value of the `OCI_TARGET` to match your preferences.
+To enable the job, adjust the `oci-target` action in `release.yml`.

 The job acts differently based on the commit that triggered its execution.